livingdocsIO/documentation/content/enterprise/reference-docs/server-configuration/webhooks.md

   - `mediaLibraryEntry.create`
   - `mediaLibraryEntry.archive`
   - `mediaLibraryEntry.update`
+- One new webhook added in `release-2021-09`
+  - `mediaLibraryEntry.revoke`

 Webhooks are registered HTTP endpoints that are called on specific events.
 You can configure multiple webhooks that are called on only one or multiple events.